+License.
 Private investigators or private investigation agencies in Maryland must be licensed by the Maryland State Police.
 Private investigators or private investigation agencies are issued a Maryland Private Detective License.
-This license must be renewed annually and must be displayed in a conspicuous place in the Private Investigator’s office.
+This license must be renewed periodically and displayed in a conspicuous place in the private investigator’s office.
 For more information on the licensing of private investigators in Maryland, call the Maryland State Police Licensing Division at 410-653-4500.

+Interview.
 Interview the investigator.
-Be very clear and tell him/her exactly what you expect.
+Clearly communicate your expectations.
 There is so much information available and the needs of each client are so specific to each case, that a consultation can be very helpful.
 There are no standard operating procedures for an investigation

-When you are interviewing a potential investigator, you should ask for the following information:
+When you are interviewing a potential investigator, ask for the following information:

-- A copy of his/her license or license number.
+- A copy of their license or license number.